endoflife-date/supported-versions/README.md

 # endoflife-date/supported-versions

+**⚠️: This action is currently WIP and does not work.
+Feedback is welcome [on this discussion](https://github.com/endoflife-date/endoflife.date/discussions/2700)**

 This action returns a list of supported versions for a product (such as php/ruby/python/etc) using the [endoflife.date](https://endoflife.date) [API](https://endoflife.date/docs/api).